Fat Cat Razor Corporations.....

 1.6m Fast Shave Preps sold.
 114m faces shaved.
 34.2m extra shaves with the same blade.

 Yep, we're a 100% Aussie company.
 Big country, small company, founded in 1989 by Ross MacDowell who was pissed off mutli-national shaving conglomerates were ripping off shavers with dodgy shave preps full of toxic chemicals designed to blunt their razor blades....forcing you to buy more of their ridiculously expensive blade replacements.
 We make great shave preps, not blades...no conflict of interest.
 Our shave preps are non toxic and make your blade last 30% longer.
-Our profits don't go to hedge funds, they go to small family owned businesses which employ mostly migrant workers on the filling line.
+That's why razor companies hate us.
+Our profits don't go to hedge funds, they go to small Australian owned businesses.
 You’re my customer, not a marketing department statistic.
 For 30 years you have posted me letters, sent faxes, telephoned, emailed and messaged me with praise, complaints and suggestions.
 I've answered every one.
 Without you I don’t have a business.

 Viva La Revolution!